 This is the best vegan sushi recipe because it’s made with simple ingredients and creates the perfect veggie sushi filled with sweet potatoes, avocado, and more.
-Make delicious vegan sushi rolls at home with easy to follow instructions.
+Make delicious sushi rolls at home with easy-to-follow instructions.

 I am absolutely the last person who you’d think would be singing the praises of sushi.
 In fact, the first several times I tried it, I hated it.
 Let’s blame that on immature taste buds.

 For years I’ve allowed the taste preferences of my inner seven-year-old to run the show.
 That meant mac and cheese and mashed potatoes were my go-to favorites.
 The good news is that taste buds are malleable.
 I am an expert on this topic because there are so many foods I hated that thought I would always hate, but now I like.
 When you keep giving food a chance, you suddenly like them.

 This is the story for me and vegan sushi.

 - Adding sugar and vinegar to the rice creates a distinct flavor and sticky texture that helps the rolls stay put after slicing them

 - Using sweet potato tater tots adds a bit of crunch to every bite, without making these rolls overly complicated to make